Unity Test Framework Tutorial (Unity 2022.3)

 For this tutorial, we will use a sample project available on Github.
 Download the project by clicking Code > Download Zip.

-Open the project with Unity.
-Open the Scenes/Main.unity scene.
+Open the project with Unity (it might take some time).
+Once the editor is ready, open the Scenes/Main.unity scene.

 Launch the scene and play the game to have a sense of the gameplay mechanics.
 The game is a simple action game in which skeletons are chasing you.
 You can kill them by using your sword (left click), your telekinesis power (right-click), or your shockwave power (hold the middle button then release).